-It has received 1,416 views so far, with 99 likes and positive comments.
+It has received 1,524 views so far, with 104 likes and all positive comments.
 Several folks privately expressed surprise at how good the audio sounds, even though it was recorded with a phone.

-Now that Dwapara Yuga has put a wonderful movie camera in every pocket and purse, video has become an important medium for sharing ideas, information, and inspiration.
+Now that Dwapara Yuga has put a wonderful movie camera in every pocket and purse, video has become an important tool for sharing ideas, information, and inspiration.